 In the afternoon, we walk through this attractive suburb to get a sense of the everyday life of a Tokyo local.
 The lovely Inogashira Park draws people from all over Tokyo when its trees are covered in all the colours of autumn.

-In the evening you have another chance to explore Tokyo a little more on your own.
+In the evening you have a chance to explore Tokyo a little more on your own.

 Day 5: Mt Fuji and Kawaguchi-ko

 An express train takes us to Kawaguchiko, a town located in the scenic Fuji Five Lakes district in the foothills of Mt Fuji.
 Kawaguchi-ko offers some breathtaking views of Mt Fuji, with the lakes and autumn foliage framing Japan’s highest mountain and iconic national symbol.